kaili302/cython/3_wrap_cpp/userguide.md

  - declare classes as cdef cppclass blocks
  - declare public names (variables, methods and constructors)
 - cimport them in one or more extension modules (.pyx files).

+Check example source code for more user guide details